Questions regarding insect identification, pest issues/help, etc that are not related to the EIS Graduate program,

 Molecular and Cellular Biology

 The Program offers interdisciplinary masters and doctoral training in the biology of insects.
 The Program is flexible in its requirements, allowing students to design, in collaboration with faculty, programs of study tailored to individual interests and needs.
 Particularly sought are applicants who have multidisciplinary interests , such as ecology - biochemistry or behavioral ecology - neurobiology, to name a very few.
 Students are encouraged to develop cross-disciplinary connections and bring together aspects of insect biology in unconventional ways.
 The University of Arizona prides itself in its Graduate Interdisciplinary Programs (GIDPs).
 In today's world, studying complex problems requires an interdisciplinary approach.
 The GIDPs provide a mechanism for incorporating this principle into graduate training.
-Further information and a brochure are available from Renee Angle, Program Coordinator (email@example.com)
+Please contact Paula Nielsen, Program Coordinator for additional information (email@example.com)